 \subsection{Hybrid quantum-classical algorithm}

-In the proposed algorithm for the calculation of electrostatic energy $E$, the QFT is used to compute the second term in Eq.~(\ref{eq:eq5}) ($E^L \frac{1}{2V\varepsilon_{0}}\sum_{\textbf{k$\neq$0}}\frac{e^{-\sigma^{2}k^{2}/2}}{k^{2}}|S(\mathrm{\textbf{k}})|^{2}$).
-The QFT algorithm provides an exponential advantage over a classical algorithm, by executing the Fourier transform on \(N\) points in \(\bigO((\log N)^{2})\) time.
+In the proposed algorithm for the calculation of electrostatic energy $E$, the QFT is used to compute the second term in Eq.~(\ref{eq:eq5}), $E^L \frac{1}{2V\varepsilon_{0}}\sum_{\textbf{k$\neq$0}}\frac{e^{-\sigma^{2}k^{2}/2}}{k^{2}}|S(\mathrm{\textbf{k}})|^{2}$ (long-range electrostatics).
+The quantum Fourier transform algorithm provides an exponential advantage over the classical algorithm, by executing the Fourier transform on \(N\) points in \(\bigO((\log N)^{2})\) time.
 This time should be compared with \(\bigO(N \log N)\) time it takes the classical algorithms to carry out the same task (see previous section).
-However, the necessity of inputing data into a quantum computer limits the computational advantage gained by using the QFT algorithm.
+However, the necessity of inputing data into a quantum computer limits somewhat the computational advantage obtained using the QFT algorithm.
 The information about the final quantum state can be obtained only through a measurement.
-Therefore, we must consider how many times the quantum transformation has to be performed (on copies of the initial state) to reliably extract the result obtained, in order to preserve the QFT quantum advantage.
+Therefore, we must consider how many times the quantum transformation has to be performed (on copies of initial state) to reliably extract the result obtained, in order to preserve the quantum advantage.

-{\bf QFT algorithm complexity:} The QFT circuit ({\figurename~\ref{fig:qft}}) that computes Fourier transform of an \(n\)-qubit register contains \(\bigO(n^2)\) gates: Hadamard gate \(H\) and \(n-1\) controlled rotations \(R_k\) for the first qubit, Hadamard gate and \(n-2\) controlled rotations for the second qubit, etc. Therefore, the total number of gates is \(\bigO(n^2)\).
-QFT operates with \(N = 2^n\) amplitudes, and the corresponding classical computation of FFT requires \(\bigO(N \log N)\) operations, which is exponentially large.
+{\bf QFT algorithm complexity:} The QFT circuit (Fig. 3) that computes Fourier transform of an \(n\)-qubit register contains \(\bigO(n^2)\) gates: Hadamard gate \(H\) and \(n-1\) controlled rotations \(R_k\) for the first qubit, Hadamard gate and \(n-2\) controlled rotations for the second qubit, etc. Therefore, the total number of gates is \(\bigO(n^2)\).
+QFT operates with \(N = 2^n\) amplitudes, and the corresponding classical computation of fast Fourier transform requires \(\bigO(N \log N)\) operations, which is exponentially large.
 Similarly, the \(d\)-dimensional Fourier transform can be computed by applying \(d\) copies of the QFT circuit \cite{garcia-molina_rodriguez-mediavilla2022}.
-Therefore, the gate complexity of the \(d\)-dimensional version of QFT operating on \(n\) qubits is \(\bigO(dn^2)\).
+Therefore, the gate complexity of the \(d\)-dimensional version QFT is \(\bigO(dn^2)\).

-{\bf Quantum algorithm for computation of \(E^{L}\):} We now focus on \(E^{L}\)-part of the electrostatic energy $E$ (see Eq.~(\eqref{eq:eq5})
+{\bf Quantum algorithm for computation of \(E^{L}\):} Let us focus on the \(E^{L}\)-part of electrostatic energy $E$ (see Eq.~(\eqref{eq:eq5}),

-which is one of the computational bottlenecks in the calculation of $E$ (see Fig. 2).
+which is one of the computational bottlenecks (see Fig. 2b).
 In the expression for $E^{L}$, the structure factor

-(associated with the charge distribution) can be readily computed following the following {\it Steps 1--3}.
+(associated with a charge distribution) can be readily computed following {\it Steps 1--3} below: